dfinity/grant-rfps/repo-checklist.md

 People typically can get much more information on a blink if you provide a picture or a short video/gif that shows your project in action.

+Some tools that might be helful for this:

+- [Kap](https://getkap.co/) - Screen recording with GIF export
+- [VHS](https://github.com/charmbracelet/vhs) - Tool to create GIFs of cli demos
+- [Carbon](https://carbon.now.sh/) - Tool to create buitiful code snippets

 ### :page_with_curl: Add a license